deenoo82/GettingAndCleaning-PA1/README.md

 3. extract mean and standard deviation of each measurement
 4. format the dataset into tidy data based on tidy data pricipal
 5. create a second dataset of the average of each subject and each activitythat based on the prevoius dataset of mean and standard deviaion
+5. save the two dataset to space delimited text file

 ### Code Book
 The file dataset_info.txt contains detail description of the data for both raw data and tidy data

+### Included Files
+PA1-tidyData.txt: the tidy dataset that contains the mean and standard deviation of the raw data for each subject and each activity

+PA1-tidyData_mean: the tidy dataset derviced from the first dataset that contains average of measure for each subject and each activity